tsg-iitkgp/OnBoarding/README.md

 Below are some of the etiquettes established and are recommended to be followed:

 - All code (unless confidential) should be made available under Gymkhana organization on Github.
-- All minutes of the meetings should be shared with the Vice President, and the UG Representative from the aforementioned official Email ID.
-There should be a single thread for minutes of the meeting of a particular topic and should begin with "Minutes Of The Meeting".
+- All **minutes of the meetings should be shared** with the Vice President, and the UG Representative from the aforementioned official Email ID.
+There should be a single thread for minutes of the meeting of a particular topic and should begin with "TechTeam: Minutes Of The Meeting".
+All minutes of the meetings of the tenure **should be documented and uploaded as pdf** in the drive folder named "Minutes Of The Meetings".
+The name of the document should be in the format "< Tenure Start Year > - < Tenure End Year >.pdf". **Follow the exact template** as present in the document named Template present in the drive folder.
 - **Add new ideas and the incomplete work to the issues tab** of this repository so that they can be passed on easily.
 - [Get Society Wiki Page](https://wiki.metakgp.org/w/Category:Societies_and_clubs) updated by the respective societies; **use last year's mail** as the template (available in official Gmail account with subject "Update Your Organisation's MetaKGP Wiki Page").
 Take email address of all previous governors of all societies from the past PR chair and send them a mail to update the wiki page.
 - Posts which are to be sent every year are present in the current GitHub repository; they must be sent again or removed after discussion with former Technology Coordinator.